mpartel/bindfs/index.markdown

 All FUSE filesystems necessarily incur a performance penalty in CPU time and memory consumption.
 While bindfs is very flexible, it can be quite slow as [Guy Paddock's analysis and benchmark](http://www.redbottledesign.com/node/2495) demonstrates.
 If all you need is to make a directory read-only then `mount --bind -r` is more efficient.

+bindfs was initially developed in 2006.
+I consider the program fairly feature-complete but I'll still gladly fix bugs and add some small features as people suggest them.

+### Bug reports

 Bug reports, pull requests, comments and ideas are very welcome.
 Developement takes place on [GitHub](https://github.com/mpartel/bindfs).
 Please use the [issue tracker](https://github.com/mpartel/bindfs/issues) or e-mail me directly at &lt;martin dot partel at gmail dot com&gt;.

-bindfs was initially developed in 2006.
-I consider the program fairly feature-complete but I'll still gladly fix bugs and add some small features as people suggest them.

 ### Known issues